The College of Liberal Arts and Sciences policies

 Each student is required to select a major from among the fields of study offered by The College.
 Major maps describe the requirements for completion of each degree program.

-Students should see individual departmental websites for other minimum grade requirements.
+Students should consult program curricular maps for other minimum grade requirements.

 Major fields of study are classified into the following three areas: